Starfish-develop/Starfish/README.md

 * [emcee](https://github.com/dfm/emcee)
 * [corner](https://github.com/dfm/corner.py)

-Unless you actively maintain your own scientific python distribution, I recommend installing the Anaconda distribution with python 3.3 or greater, obtainable [here](https://store.continuum.io/cshop/anaconda/).
+Unless you actively maintain your own scientific python distribution, I recommend installing the Anaconda distribution with python 3.6 or greater, obtainable [here](https://store.continuum.io/cshop/anaconda/).
 All of these required packages can be installed via Anaconda by doing `conda install pkg` where `pkg` is the name of the package you want to install.

 To make sure you are running the correct version of python, start a python interpreter via the system shell and you should see something similar

     $ python
-    Python 3.4.1 (default, May 19 2014, 17:23:49)
-    [GCC 4.9.0 20140507 (prerelease)] on linux
+    Python 3.6.1 |Anaconda custom (64-bit)| (default, May 11 2017, 13:25:24) [MSC v.1900 64 bit (AMD64)] on win32
     Type "help", "copyright", "credits" or "license" for more information.

 If your shell says Python 2.x, try using the `python3` command instead of `python`.